Keystone oil pipeline shut down after a rupture in rural North Dakota

 “I don’t think it’s going to be that huge,” Suess said.

-The $5.2 billion pipeline constructed in 2011 Keystone Pipeline carries crude oil across Saskatchewan and Manitoba through North Dakota, South Dakota, Nebraska, Kansas and Missouri to refineries in Illinois and Oklahoma.
-Though the pipeline was constructed by TC Energy, it is now managed by a liquid pipelines business South Bow as of 2024.
+The Keystone Pipeline was constructed in 2010 at a cost of $5.2 billion and carries crude oil across Saskatchewan and Manitoba through North Dakota, South Dakota, Nebraska, Kansas and Missouri to refineries in Illinois and Oklahoma.
+Though the pipeline was constructed by TC Energy, it is now managed by South Bow as of 2024.

 A proposed extension to the pipeline called Keystone XL would have transported crude oil to refineries on the Gulf Coast, but it was ultimately abandoned by the company in 2021 after years of protests from environmental activists and Indigenous communities over environmental concerns.